top of page

 DAFF FDF

-This event is supported by The Victoria Drought Resilience Adoption and Innovation Hub, through funding from the Australian Government’s Future Drought Fund.
+DRI-Net is an initiative of the The Victoria Drought Resilience Adoption and Innovation Hub, through funding from the Australian Government’s Future Drought Fund.

 bottom of page